Generic Name: tenofovir disoproxil fumarate

 low bone mineral density.

-Tenofovir can pass into breast milk and may harm a nursing baby.
-You should not breast-feed while you are using Viread to treat hepatitis B. Women with HIV or AIDS should not breast feed a baby.
+It may not be safe to breast-feed while using this medicine.
+Ask your doctor about any risk.
+Women with HIV or AIDS should not breast feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

 How should I take Viread?